quickcougar/docs/exositeready/gwe/custom_gateway_applications.md

 # Custom Gateway Applications

-By itself, ExositeReady™ Gateway Engine (GWE) hosts Custom Gateway Applications (CGA) and Gateway Message Queuing server waits for incoming requests from Custom Gateway Applications, so, without a Custom Gateway Application to host, GWE does not really do much.
+The ExositeReady™ Gateway Engine is a collection of processes and libraries that make a gateway hosting framework for IoT applicaitons.
+By themselves, Gateway Engine (GWE) hosts Custom Gateway Applications (CGA) and Gateway Message Queuing (GMQ) server waits for incoming requests from Custom Gateway Applications, so, without a Custom Gateway Application to host, the ExositeReady™ Gateway Engine does not really do much.

 This section is dedicated to defining how Custom Gateway Applications fit into the GWE hosting framework.
 The illustration, below, shows the basic layout of a typical IoT gateway from the physical layer up to the cloud.

 ![communication_topology](/exositeready/gwe/communication_topology.png)

-This illustration shows an application written in the context of and hosted by GWE.
+This illustration shows an application (*Custom Gateway Application*) written in the context of and hosted by GWE.
 As shown, the custom application has flexible options as far as how it can communicate on the internet and with Exosite.
-As a developer of a CGA, you may choose to use the Gateway Message Queue (GMQ) for writing sensor data, Device Client (GDC) for reading configuration data and some other tool like `curl` or another library for some other service (e.g., ntpdate, ping, a nodejs library, etc.).
+As a developer of a CGA, you may choose to use the Gateway Message Queue (GMQ) for writing sensor data, Device Client (GDC) for reading configuration data and some other tool like `curl` or another library for some other service (*e.g., ntpdate, ping, a nodejs library, etc*).

 The Custom Gateway Application is the customized logic the developer writes for a specific IoT solution.
 A Custom Gateway Application should be designed to be installed via the GWE installer and OTAU feature.